How I Manage My Hashimoto’s Disease Naturally

-After just a couple of short years on high doses of thyroid medication and still riding the Hashimoto’s roller coaster, I was over it.
+After just a couple of short years of ignoring healthy lifestyle choices and still riding the Hashimoto’s roller coaster, I was over it.

 I had to become my own health advocate and literally go to school to become a nutritional therapy practitioner myself, but I was determined to get better!
 And little by little, day by day, I did it!

-And I am so excited to share with you how I reversed my Hashimoto’s naturally to help you on your healing journey!
+And I am so excited to share with you how I manage my Hashimoto’s naturally to help you on your healing journey!

 I went from hypothyroid… fatigue, weight gain, intolerance to cold.